-Direct enrollment study abroad participants should carefully read the regulations for direct enrollment credit above and discuss their plans in advance with their College academic adviser, Study Abroad Program Coordinator, and academic department(s).
+Direct enrollment study abroad participants should carefully read the regulations for direct enrollment credit above and discuss their plans in advance with their College academic adviser, Study Abroad Program Manager, and academic department(s).

 To have eligible direct enrollment credits considered for major, minor, or Core credit, students must follow these steps: